CiscoCloud/clus-my-hero-app/README-workshop.md

 ## UI walkthrough with my-hero-app

-What:

-Explanation on
+Open "https://mantlsandbox.cisco.com" on web browser and enter credentials as provided, this will open Mantl UI.
+On this page you will see different tiles for Mesos, Martahon, Consul and Traefik which are the core open source technologies used by Mantl.

+1. Click on the Mesos tile and look at the tasks, you will fins task related to the application name you have give while setting up the environemt.

+2. Click on Marathon tile to open Marathon UI, here you can investigate individual services from the MyHero application.
+Click on the "Configuration" tab to explore about the service configuration.
+You can scale up/down the service from this tab.

+Note: Please ask help from the Cisco engineers if needed.

 ## Use of REST API

+Mantl provide REST APIs to access its individual components (Mesos, Marathon etc...), REST APIs are good for integration purpose.
+For the ease of this session we have created a CLI (command line interface) which uses Mantl REST APIs to interact with Mantl.
+To use the CLI you have to set CLI environment.

+How:

-Run "source myhero-cmd.sh" to setup the
+Run "source myhero-cmd.sh" from the same linux shell to setup the environment.

 ### List Applications

-Run "myhero_list_apps" to list the application you just deployed.
+Run "myhero_list_apps" to list the application you have just deployed.
+This will return response in JSON format.

 ### Get Application details

-Run "myhero_get_app"
+Run "myhero_get_app" command to get the details about application.

 ### Scale UP the application

-myhero_scale_up_web
+Run "myhero_scale_up_web" command to scale up the application, it will prompt to you current number of instance.

 ### Scale down the application

-myhero_scale_down_web
+Run "myhero_scale_down_web" command to scale down the application.

-## Destroy Application
+## Destroy MyHero Application

 In this steps we will destroy the application along with all micro-services from the Mantl cluster.